ungerik/go-fs/README.md

 type File string
 ```

-As a string type it's easy to assign string literals and it can be const
+As a string-type it's easy to assign string literals and it can be const
 which would be impossible if `File` was an interface or struct:

 ```go